 A family investment company (FIC) is a company that invests rather than trades.
-The investments are usually equity portfolios or property.
+The investments are typically equity portfolios or property.

-The structure also offers Inheritance Tax (IHT) advantages and is therefore becoming an attractive alternative to a trust, particularly with entrepreneurial clients who are more familiar and comfortable with a company structure rather than a trust.
+The structure also offers Inheritance Tax (IHT) advantages and is therefore an attractive alternative to a Trust, particularly with entrepreneurial clients who are more familiar and comfortable with a company structure rather than a Trust.

 The founder shareholder generally maintains control over the investments (or is responsible for appointing an adviser) and the payment of dividends.
 The Articles of Association and the shareholders agreement can be drafted to protect the shares from sale outside of the family, making this type of structure more effective in a divorce.

-The investment is usually made by way of a loan and this can be repaid from profits tax free.
-It should be noted that there can be issues with settlements legislation where loans are involved, although assigning part of the loan to the other shareholders should remove any risk of challenge by HMRC.
+The investment is typically made by way of a loan and this can be repaid from profits tax free.
+It should be noted that HMRC have been known to challenge the tax treatment of repayments of interest free loans.
+In our view assigning part of the loan to the other shareholders and potentially capitalising the debt can prevent this.

 The company wrapper shelters the investments from income tax until the funds are extracted from the company.
 When profits are extracted the shareholders will be liable to income tax on any amounts received.
 Payments are usually made by way of dividend and are subject to rates as outlined below.

 The FIC is created to benefit the family and as such parents and children are generally included as shareholders.
 It is also possible and can be beneficial to include a trust as a shareholder to offer more flexibility.